Amazon ordered to limit France trade to essential goods within 24 hours

-PARIS (Reuters) - A French court on Tuesday ordered Amazon (AMZN.O) to limit its business to essential goods within 24 hours to allow for an assessment of epidemic risks, trade union Sud said on Tuesday.
+PARIS, April 14 (Reuters) - A French court on Tuesday ordered Amazon to limit its business to essential goods within 24 hours to allow for an assessment of epidemic risks, trade union Sud said on Tuesday.

 The Nanterre court also ruled that Amazon will have to pay a penalty of 1 million euros per day of delay in complying with the decision, the union added.